 This is a persistent universe (mostly instanced), but all content can be accessed alone.
 If desired, players can join up to play the campaign together or participate in competitive modes (deathmatch, team deathmatch, capture the flag).
 Leagues are similar to servers in other MMOs, restrict which other players can be interacted with and may have different rules or competitions.

-Path of Exile is a free-to-play game and supports itself with an in-game shop where player can play items for real money.
-With a few exceptions (bigger off-character storage, more character slots and paid leagues with custom rules), the offers are purely cosmetically.
+Path of Exile is a free-to-play game and supports itself with an in-game shop where players can buy items with real money.
+With a few exceptions (bigger off-character storage and more character slots), the offers are purely cosmetic.
+They also offered paid leagues with custom rules, but this offer has been discontinued.

 Part of the Following Group